 As the first of its kind built on a public campus in the United States, the Longhouse is a multipurpose facility—able to serve a variety of educational and cultural functions.
 The internal post-and-beam support system, (constructed with two-foot wooden columns that remain visible), allows the interior "Great Hall" to be opened for gatherings, performances and lectures, or to be partitioned into three large classrooms and an intimate seminar area.

-- Accomodates more than 400 people for academic program lectures, conferences and cultural events.
+- At 18,020 square feet, the Longhouse accomodates 400 people for academic program lectures, conferences and cultural events.

-Learn more about Pay3q'ali, and the plan for additional studios (including a fiber arts studio and a cast glass studio), by visiting the Indigenous Arts Campus page.
+To learn more about Pay3q'ali, and the plan for additional studios (including a fiber arts studio and a cast glass studio), please visit the main Indigenous Arts Campus page.

 (Image: Carved cedar masks (left to right) by John Edward Smith (Skokomish) and Taylor Krise (Squaxin Island), will be installed in the upcoming Fiber Arts Studio.
 Photo courtesy of Evergreen's Library Photo Services)